UIS Writing Style Guide

 Language is always evolving and, for the most part, grammar, style, and usage can’t be presented as simply black and white.
 Any number of style guides and reference books are available today; they don’t always agree with each other, but that’s all right.

-The guidelines you’ll see here are based on the Chicago Manual of Style, published by the University of Chicago Press, though some departures have been made that are specific to UIS.
+The guidelines you’ll see here are based on the Associated Press Stylebook, though some departures have been made that are specific to UIS.
+AP Style is used by journalists and is the preferred style for news releases and other information sent to the media.

 This guide is by no means exhaustive; it’s meant only to address some of the most common questions that writers on this campus may have.